Who am I?

 • Represented clients in numerous commercial actions in the High Court and County Court;

-• Advised on and represented clients (both claimants and defendants) in several data protection and privacy matters, including one involving the improper disclosure of material relating to the Independent Inquiry on Child Sexual Abuse;
+• Advised and represented clients (both claimants and defendants) in several data protection and privacy matters, including several for government departments and one involving the improper disclosure of material relating to the Independent Inquiry on Child Sexual Abuse;

-• Advised several clients on how they can maintain compliance with the UK’s financial regulatory framework as it relates to MiFID, client assets and claims management;
+• Advised several clients on how they can maintain compliance with the UK’s financial regulatory framework as it relates to MiFID, client assets, claims management, diversity and whistleblowing;

 • Helped a biotech startup develop a legal strategy to confront the unlawful exploitation of its intellectual property by former employees and directors;